-The National Institute on Minority Health and Health Disparities (NIMHD) will host the Summer Institute on Health Disparities Science from August 15, 2016, to August 19, 2016.
-The program will support the development of individual research projects by promising scientists early in their careers and will stimulate research in the disciplines supported by science on minority health and health disparities.
+The National Institute on Minority Health and Health Disparities (NIMHD) will host the Health Disparities Research Institute (HDRI) on August 12-16, 2019.
+The HDRI aims to support the research career development of promising minority health/health disparities research scientists early in their careers and stimulate research in the disciplines supported by health disparities science.

-The program will feature lectures, seminars, and small group discussions on research relevant to minority health and health disparities.
-It will also include sessions with NIH scientific staff engaged in related health disparities research across the various Institutes and Centers.
+The program will feature lectures on minority health and health disparities research, small group discussions, mock grant review, and seminars.
+Institute participants will also have the opportunity to meet with NIH scientific staff engaged in related health disparities research across the various NIH Institutes and Centers.

 Participants will be selected based on several criteria:

-The course is free, but admission is competitive and daily attendance is mandatory.
-Participants are responsible for arranging their own transportation and room and board.
-Limited scholarships will be available, based on need, to cover travel expenses.
-Applicants from diverse backgrounds, including individuals from underrepresented racial and ethnic groups requiring support, are always encouraged to apply for NIH support.
+There is no cost for participating in the HDRI, but admission is competitive and daily attendance is mandatory.
+Participants are responsible for arranging transportation, room and board.
+Limited scholarships may be available to cover travel expenses.

 How to Apply